Past Program

 Course Description

-Among other exposures, we will
+Among other exposures, we

 • The Tokyo Toilet Projects completed this year; 17 public toilets designed by leading Japanese designers